Sainsbury's/SainsburyLogo.svg

 You’re particularly vulnerable to pension scammers when transferring your pension.
 Many people have been cheated out of their pension savings by scammers who claim they can get a lot more from their retirement savings if they transfer them out.

 The Pensions Regulator has produced this guide to help you understand how to avoid being scammed.
+You can also read our scams factsheet, which highlights some of the common ways that scammers may try to trick you online and gives you some tips on how to protect yourself.

 Our video highlights some of the key things to look out for.